mattiaslinnap/django-partial-index/README.md

 ## Future plans

+* Add a validation mixin for DRF Serializers.
 * Remove support for text-based where conditions.
 * Eventually make this package obsolete by getting it merged into Django's contrib.postgres module.